tashmeetsk/SOL-Coups-100xdevs-/README.md

 ## Getting Started

-To view the application correctly, **please make sure to open only the `index.html` file** in your browser.
-Opening other files directly may cause incomplete or incorrect rendering of the application.
+To ensure the application displays correctly, **please open only the `index.html` file** in your browser.
+Opening other files directly may cause incomplete or incorrect rendering.

 ### Prerequisites

-1. The latest version of any js supporting webbrowser, e.g, [Google Chrome](https://www.google.com/chrome/what-you-make-of-it/).
+1. The latest version of any js supporting webbrowser, e.g., [Google Chrome](https://www.google.com/chrome/what-you-make-of-it/).
 2. A directory to store all our files seperately :)
 3. A crypto wallet that supports the Solana blockchain (such as, [Phantom Wallet](https://phantom.app/)). **Please ensure payments are made through a Solana Devnet account.**